 - A groomed appearance: includes cleaned-up eyebrows and no mustache.

 - Clear, polished, naturally-exfoliated, glowing skin.
-If you have acne, it might help to find a medical doctor of functional medicine to help you determine the cause of acne.
-Click here for the Institute of Functional Medicine’s website to find a doctor in your area.
+If you have acne, it might help to find a good dermatologist to help determine the cause of acne.

 - Clean, cut, and well-shaped fingernails and toenails.
 Hands and feet should be kept clean (no visible dirt under nails).